 With respect to the gemstone itself, according to GIA, when it was first introduced to the market, treated blue topaz sold for $20 to $40 per carat.
 But oversupply led to huge drops in wholesale prices.
 Today, prices for faceted blue topaz is typically down to less than US$10 per carat.

-TABLE 1: No guide for buying blue topaz rings would be complete without discussing prices.
+TABLE 1: How is the Price per carat blue topaz?
+No guide for buying blue topaz rings would be complete without discussing prices.
 The above table is faceted gemstones (only) with typical retail pricing expressed in US dollars.
 Wholesale pricing is significantly less.
 [SOURCE: The International Gem Society “IGS Gem Price Guide”, Accessed Sept 2020]

 As seen in table 1 above if you are interested in darker shades of blue, expect the prices to go up.
 All things being equal, a London Blue topaz ring will be more expensive than a sky blue topaz ring.
 But keep in mind that pricing for each blue will reflect the gemstone quality.